 Often one person wants the relationship and the other is concerned that being happy and being together is impossible.

-Instead – you need a therapist who takes you through a process to see if you both can get on board with working on your relationship of if it’s time to call it quit.
+For these couples, traditional couples counseling does not make sense.
+Instead, you need a therapist who takes you through a process to see if you both can get on board with working on your relationship or if it’s time to call it quits.

 Make-it-or-break-it counseling (sometimes called discernment counseling) gives you:

 - Clarity about how you got to this difficult spot

 - Options of how to move forward

 - Confidence in what path you want to take moving forward